-- 1 million manhours without a lost time incident
+- 1 million work-hours without a Lost Time Incident.

-- Achieved 40% Iraqi content on direct project manhours
+- Achieved 40% Iraqi content on direct project work-hours.

-- On schedule completion of the project provided Iraqis in Basrah and on the national grid with more hours of electricity per day
+- On schedule completion of the project provided Iraqis in Basra and on the national grid with more hours of electricity per day.

 - Part of largest power investment (Mega Deal) by Iraqi government in the post war era.

 |Type of Fuel||Heavy fuel oil (HFO) is used as main fuel for CTG operation whereas; fuel gas|

 and light distillate oil (LDO) are used as back-up fuels.